Your Guide to Becoming a California AED Authority

 True AED readiness goes far beyond simply mounting a device on a wall.
 It requires consistent, hands-on oversight to ensure every component is functional when seconds matter most.
 California law is clear that AEDs must be maintained and kept in working order.
 A comprehensive management program handles this for you, overseeing everything from initial device placement and registration to routine inspections and post-event servicing.
 This white-glove approach means you have a partner actively verifying that your equipment is compliant and ready, closing the loop on every critical task so nothing is overlooked.

-Automate Your Compliance Tracking and Documentation
+Automate Your Tracking and Documentation

 California requires AED owners to register their devices with the local EMS agency, perform regular maintenance checks, and keep detailed records of all activities.
 Manually tracking these tasks across multiple devices or locations is inefficient and prone to error.
 Professional AED management services automate these critical tasks through software that sends alerts for upcoming inspections, tracks accessory expiration dates, and maintains a centralized digital log of all maintenance activities.
 This automated system ensures your documentation is always accurate, complete, and easily accessible, simplifying compliance and freeing up your team’s time.

-Ensure Audit-Ready Reporting and Reduce Risk
+Stay Audit-Ready and Reduce Your Risk

 In the event of an incident or audit, you need to be able to prove your AED program is compliant.
 A professional management service provides clear, audit-ready reporting that documents every aspect of your program’s health and compliance history.
 This includes records of monthly inspections, battery and pad replacement dates, and staff training certifications.
 Having this information organized and accessible not only prepares you for any inquiry but also helps reduce your organization’s liability.
 It demonstrates a proactive commitment to safety and due diligence, protecting both the people in your facility and your business itself.